monikaando/poll/README.md

     User can:
     - see the question
     - see the column chart with labels and number of votes
-    - observe how chart is dynamically changing
+    - observe how the chart is dynamically changing
-    - see number of total votes
+    - see the number of total votes

 ## Footer
     An additional element with the link to my portfolio.